Setting your location helps us to show you nearby providers and locations based on your healthcare needs.

 A COVID-19 viral test is a way to find out if you have COVID-19.
-The test looks for the genetic material of the virus in cells from your breathing passages or lungs (respiratory system).
-This may also be called a nucleic acid or antigen test.
+The test looks for the virus in your breathing passages.
+There are different types of viral tests.

 This test is used to diagnose a current infection with SARS-CoV-2, the virus that causes COVID-19.
 Knowing that you have the virus means that you can take steps to protect others from getting infected.
 This can help limit the spread of the virus.

 Knowing who has COVID-19 is also important for experts who track the virus.
 It can help them learn more about how the virus spreads.